Our Team

 Field Officer

 Nelson first encountered WILK as a member of one of the pilot groups which started in WILK’s Livestock as a Business Program.
-He proved himself to be a strong leader of the Amboseli Livestock Farmer Group and has provided invaluable assistance with conducting baseline questionnaires, doing interviews before WILK starts projects.
+He proved himself to be a strong leader of the Amboseli Livestock Farmer Group and has provided invaluable assistance with conducting baseline questionnaires by performing interviews before WILK projects begin.
 He now manages the monitoring of WILK’S existing water projects

 women in Kenya